onflow/flow-101-quest/README.md

  - Added hero.private.json to .gitignore.
 ```

-After you finish all the steps, you will notice that 2 new files.
+After you finish all the steps, you will notice that 2 new files are now present in the directory:

-1) `hero.private.json`
-2) `flow.json`
+1. `flow.json`
+2. `hero.private.json`

+The Flow CLI automatically created a configuration file for us (`flow.json`) that references the second file `hero.private.json`.
+This file contains our private key from our newly created testnet account.
+This file is automatically added to the `.gitignore` so you don't accidentally leak any credentials!

 If you inspect the files, you should see the address and private key for your freshly minted account 👍!